magnus-eriksson/entity/README.md

 #### Global modifier

-The above method helps out if you need to modify the input on a specific instance, or list of instances, but it still requires you to add the modifier when you create an instance.
-To make the above modifier global and automatically triggered upon instantiation, without needing to manually add it everywhere, you can use the `__before()` method on you entity object:
+Using a closure works well if you want to add a modifier for some specific instances.
+If you want to use your modifier for every instance, where ever it's used, you can use the `Entity::__before()`-method instead:

 ```php
 class Website extends Maer\Entity\Entity